Scripter17/url-cleaner/site/api.md

 ## Cleaning

-For how tasks and results are formatted, see [this](../format.md).

 ### `/clean`

+A POST endpoint.

-An HTTP POST endpoint where a `CleanConfig` is sent as JSON in the `clean` query parameter.
+- The `CleanConfig` is sent either in the `config` query parameter XOR the `X-Config` header.

+- The body of the request and response (if successful) follow [the standard format](../format.md) with no additional guarantees.

+- If processing the request failed, a JSON encoded `CleanError` is returned instead.

+The maximum size of a body is set with the `--max-payload` CLI argument and exposed in the [`/info`](#info) endpoint under the `max_payload` field.

+By default this value is 25MiB.

 ### `/clean_ws`

+A WebSocket endpoint.

-A WebSocket endpoint where a `CleanConfig` is sent as JSON in the `clean` query parameter.
+- The `CleanConfig` is sent in the `config` query parameter.
+Unfortunately WebSocket doesn't support custom headers.

-Tasks are sent as either text or binary messages and their results are returned as text messages.

-Each message is treated as a separate stream of lines.

-The distribution of result lines in result messages is not guaranteed and should not be relied upon.
+- The body of each message follow [the standard format](../format.md) with no additional guarantees.

 ### Types